UiL-OTS-labs/jspsych-uil-template-docs/README.md

 We have aimed to find a balance between template code organisation and following the typical _'jsPsych way of doing things'_.

 A 'bare bones' jsPsych experiment can consist of _only one specialised html file_ and a folder with the jsPysch library --or a link to an online version with the jsPsych javascript library given its fixed organisation.
-With out temlates, we typically deliver the following extra files by default:
+With our templates, we usually ship the following files by default:

 - An ```index.html``` file which is the 'landing page' for each jsPsych experiment template folder (minimal jsPsych).
 - A ```consent_page.html``` 'placeholder', an external html file for informed consent.
 - A ```stimuli.js``` file where you can conmfigure stimulus lists and timelinVariable fields.
 - A ```instruction.js``` file where you are tempted to think about specific instructions.
 - A ```globals.js``` file where some defaults for relevant variables and 'constants' for the template experiment's index.html are defined.

+In some cases, plugins and/or other files can also be found, for instance in the case of the self-paced reading template.

 ## Modes of using jsPsych (and our templates)
 There are multiple ways to test, run and configure jsPsych-based experiments: